 Since the beginning of time, it seems, people have gone above and beyond to try the latest love potion.
-Do any of these so-called aphrodisiacs have any real effect?
+So, do any of these so-called aphrodisiacs really work?
 Read on and you’ll be surprised…

 The more exotic, the more erotic

 History is full of stories of ordinary people using bizarre stimulants for their love live: powder from the horns of rhinos, bat blood mixed with whiskey, crocodile dung … you get the idea.
 People have hoped for sexual euphoria since ancient times.